AuroraÕs Tale

 ÒEight?Ó Aurora didnÕt let her revulsion show; Eight out of thirty two?
 Out loud she said, ÒThatÕs four for each pocket then.Ó

 As the ÕWarriors assembled themselves into two squadrons and headed towards their new targets, the rearmost on the eastward-headed column blew apart.
 Aurora was already moving but it was too late to do anything for the crew.
-It had just been their misfortune that a dip in the landscape revealed a sliver of hull, which was all an Arion gunner needed.
+It had just been their misfortune that a dip in the landscape revealed a sliver of hull, which was all an Aurean gunner needed.

 * * *